industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     of the commit should be a short summary, e.g., "Added a few new tests.", which is then followed (separated by a blank new line) with more details, e.g., "A test was dded to test the correct functioning of the NIMBUS method.
-    A simialr test was also added for the E-NAUTILUS methods.
-Both of these tests should be passing." __There is no such thing as a "too long" commmit message!__
+    A similar test was also added for the E-NAUTILUS methods.
+Both of these tests should be passing." __There is no such thing as a "too long" commit message!__

 We can make as many commits as we like.
 We do not need to have anything "ready" when making a commit.
 We should not be afraid of committing _too often_; there